 The architecture of Deep ware relies on advanced machine learning algorithms and utilizes the EfficientNet-B7 model, which is a convolutional neural network optimized for deepfake detection tasks .
 This model is trained on the CFDC dataset, consisting of 120,000 consented videos, and incorporates additional technologies such as facial landmark analysis, temporal consistency checks, and flicker detection to enhance detection effectiveness.
 When a video is submitted for analysis, Deep ware applies its AI algorithms to detect inconsistencies, giving results that include a confidence score indicating the likelihood of deepfake manipulation.
 [32]

-Challenges
+Deepfake Challenges

 There are various applications and tools that create Deepfake images and videos.
 It has become a great challenge for academic researchers when studying and analysing deep fake images and videos.
 One of the most important challenges is the lack of high-quality dataset.
 Deep fake method uses fragmented data set to detect tampering.
 Deep learning models require large datasets during training to produce good results, which are not freely accessible.
 The rapid development of deep fake GAN models can also bring new challenge where the obscene types of generated images and videos may not be discovered by the current deep learning models.
 Hence all these challenges show the great demand to develop robust and scalable deep learning models to detect the deep fake images and videos.
 [33]